Heidi Wilson

 I was born into a family of professional classical musicians in New Haven, Ct.
 I played violin as a child, later switched to the oboe, and as an adult, began playing the saxophone, finding this instrument the truest expression of my voice.

-In the seventies I joined forces with Ajule Rutlin, a poet /drummer from BAG (Black Artist Group of St. Louis) to form a performing duo called Eneke-the-Bird (also to form a family -- two daughters and now two grandchildren).
+In the seventies I joined forces with (the now late) Ajule Rutlin, a poet /drummer from BAG (Black Artist Group of St. Louis) to form a performing duo called Eneke-the-Bird (also to form a family -- children and now grandchildren).
 We explored the combination of music, poetry and dance in improvisational performances in downtown Tucson, Arizona from that time until the early nineties.
 1993 began my career in body work and somewhat withdrew from the music scene to raise my then teenage daughters.
-Lately I have re-emerged into the music scene in Tucson, playing with Mitzi Cowell, Mary Redhouse, and others (see music page).
+In the last few years I have re-emerged into the music scene in Tucson, collaborating in two satisfying musical projects -Baba Marimba and the Temenos Quartet.
+And...
+I have created a bandcamp https://heidiwilson.bandcamp.com/ site for the music that I "name and sign" not necessarily associated with these two bands.

 Dance